ddelgado1/wbwcrmcpy070623/README.md

-This is the front end for the WBW CRM
+This is the front end for the WBW CRM.

 The purpose of this is to display each page that the user sees on the website.
 Currently, it's housed at https://aquamarine-dasik-f163ae.netlify.app/